-Sharp, a Democrat, was the representative for Ohio's 14th congressional district from 1909 to 1915.
+Sharp was the representative for Ohio’s 14th congressional district and was a Democrat.
+He served from 1909 to 1915.

 From Mar 1909 to Mar 1915, Sharp missed 362 of 742 roll call votes, which is 48.8%.
 This is worse than the median of 32.2% among the lifetime records of representatives serving in Mar 1915.
 The chart below reports missed votes over time.

 |Dec 1912-Mar 1913||67||24||35.8%||66th|

 The information on this page is originally sourced from a variety of materials, including: